Want to give your Ubuntu desktop a new look and feel? Here’s how to install the Papirus icon theme on Ubuntu from a PPA.

 A few days back we wrote about the Kylin Icon Theme.
 This robust set offers a ream of rounded app icons, all of which adhere to the same ‘squircle’ design.

 While this template helps creates a uniform visual consistency it also limits the familiar shapes and designs we’ve come to expect — and indeed like — of apps.
 VLC is a traffic cone, Clementine is an orange segment, system settings is a cog, etc.

 Papirus icon theme is just as comprehensive as Kylin and equally as modern looking.
 But it eschews the boxy rigidity in favour of form and shape, delivering glyphs that look distinct yet maintain a consistent look and feel overall.

 Install Papirus Icon Theme on Ubuntu

-The icon theme is designed to work with Unity, GNOME, Cinnamon and other GTK+ based desktop environments.
+The icon theme is designed to work with Unity, GNOME Shell, Cinnamon and other GTK+ based desktop environments.
 A version for KDE users is also available.

 You can install the Papirus icons on Ubuntu 16.04 LTS and above by running the following commands in a new Terminal window:

 sudo apt update && sudo apt install papirus-icon-theme

 When commands finish up you can go ahead and set the Papirus icon theme your default using Unity Tweak Tool, which is available to install from Ubuntu Software: